ChrisPytel/lighthouse-web-notes/README.md

 }
 ```

 ## Higher Order functions
-Higher order functions take in another function as an arguement, <b>or</b>
+Higher order functions take in another function as an argument, <b>or</b>
 returns a function as its result.
 <br> Here is an example; `applyOperation` takes in 2 numbers and a function, and <b>also</b> returns a function.